-This is hugely beneficial for those who are in need of financing and may not be approved by CareCredit or other lenders.
+This is hugely beneficial for those who are in need of payment plans and may not be approved by CareCredit or other lenders.
 As mentioned, Denefits does not require a credit check, but they do report the payments to credit bureaus which benefits the patient in building their credit.

 How the Alternatives Match Up

-There are many options for healthcare financing besides CareCredit that will benefit people.
+There are many options for healthcare payment plans besides CareCredit that will benefit people.
 If the medical provider and patient decide to use ClearGage, they will be able to pay off their procedure with less stress and more manageable payments.

 If the patient decides to use Ally, they will have to go with a more traditional loan, but with no down payment and no interest.
 This ensures that the patient can focus on paying off their healthcare procedure and not worry about anything else.
-This is also better than CareCredit because it gets the patient financed quickly and gets them to pay off their debt.
-The one downside to Ally is its limited range of options for financing.
-They will only finance select procedures, whereas other options will finance any operation you need.
+This is also better than CareCredit because it gets the patient payment plan quickly and gets them to pay off their debt.
+The one downside to Ally is its limited range of options for payment plan.

-Denefits are the easiest way to finance since there is no credit check, no loaning of money, low-interest rates, and ease of payments.
-With instant approval for all, financing is made easy for anyone who needs it.
+Denefits are the easiest way to get payment plans since there is no credit check, no loaning of money, low-interest rates, and ease of payments.
+With instant approval for all, payment plans is made easy for anyone who needs it.
 This is great compared to lenders like CareCredit who could take a long time to approve people and may not approve those who really need it.

 Use Denefits for Health Care Financing

-Learning how to use healthcare financing can be strenuous and makes paying for big medical procedures almost impossible.
+Learning how to use healthcare payment plans can be strenuous and makes paying for big medical procedures almost impossible.
 Typical lenders like CareCredit make the process feel daunting while making it harder to pay off the debt.

-A company like Denefits makes the process easy and helps patients focus on paying off their debt as fast as possible.
+A software like Denefits makes the process easy and helps patients focus on paying off their debt as fast as possible.

 Contact Denefits today to learn more!